deepaksharma2007/Docker_Compose/README.md

 After running the Docker Compose command, you can access the WordPress application in your web browser at [http://localhost:8080](http://localhost:8080).

+If you are using an AWS instance to host your WordPress application, you will need to access it using the public IP address of the instance along with port 8080.
+Additionally, you must ensure that port 8080 is allowed in the AWS security group associated with the instance to access the WordPress application.

 ## Network Configuration

 The Docker Compose file sets up a custom Docker network named `deep_net` with the subnet `172.16.238.0/24` for communication between the containers.